Voldemar-d/Arduino-AY-player/README.md

 # Arduino-AY-player

-Arduino Pro Micro project: chiptune music player on AY-3-8910 chip with OLED display (SSD1306 128x32) and control buttons for playing PSG files from SD card.
+Arduino Pro Micro project: chiptune music player on AY-3-8910 chip with OLED display (SSD1306 128x32) and control buttons for playing PSG files (see below) from SD card.
-PSG files can be converted from other chuptune music formats with AY_Emul: https://bulba.untergrund.net/emulator_e.htm

 Based on (and great thanks to the author): https://www.youtube.com/watch?v=m23hZ-1JwqI